 Lake of the Woods Fire Lookout

 Lake of the Woods Lookout is a 12-foot tower located in southwestern Oregon, offering spectacular views of mountainous terrain, forested hillsides, and the Rogue River-Siskiyou National Forest.
 Hiking in nearby old growth forests and mountain biking are among popular things to do around here.
 Many guests really enjoy stargazing at this lookout as well.

 The lookout can accommodate up to four people and is a one room cabin.
 One perk to this place also is the outdoor dining, which you will find a picnic table and a campfire ring.
 There is also said to be a pit toilet which is located outside as well.
-It’s worth mentioning this place does not provide water on side, and guests should prepare for a rustic camping experience here.
+It’s worth mentioning this place does not provide water on site, and guests should prepare for a rustic camping experience here.

 Gold Butte Lookout

 From Gold Butte Lookout guests will enjoy panoramic views of the Cascade Range, including nearby Mount Jefferson, Three Fingered Jack, Mount Hood, The Three Sisters and Bull of the Woods Wilderness Area.
 The area also includes canoeing and fishing nearby, in peaceful Elk Lake.
 This fire lookout tower offers an outhouse, will accommodate up to 4 people and comes equipped with a wood stove for heat.
 Water, a cook stove, and electricity are not provided.
 Guests must bring enough water for drinking, cooking, and washing.